-For very young toddlers, it is best to redirect – “Kitty doesn’t want to be chased, but you can chase me.”
-As they grow older and more understanding, you can try explaining that the cat is scared and wants to hide.
-You can also model and practice approaching a cat slowly with your child.
+For very young toddlers, it’s best to redirect – “kitty doesn’t want to be chased, but you can chase me.”
+As they grow older, you can try explaining that the cat is scared and wants to hide.
+You can also model and practice approaching a cat slowly.

 When your child is hitting the cat

-It is a good idea to practice gentle petting with your toddler.
-Watch for signs that your cat is in the mood to be touched and invite your child to sit with you near the cat.
+One of the best ways to prevent rough behavior from your toddler is to practice gentle petting with your toddler.
+Watch for signs that your cat is in the mood to interact and invite your child to sit with you near the cat.